nwdigitalradio/n7nix/README.md

 Only the direwolf configuration is specific to the [UDRC II hardware](http://nwdigitalradio.com/wp-content/uploads/2012/04/UDRC-IIDS.pdf)

-These scripts were meant to be run **once** starting from  a clean image.
+These scripts were meant to be run **once only** starting from  a clean image.
 They might work if used more than once but they were not tested for that case.
 If an installation fails I would like to know about it.
 Please post any problems you might have on the [UDRC